COYOTE VALLEY DAM, LAKE MENDOCINO

 |

-- Development of the Water Control Manual (WCM) update leveraging Forecast Informed Reservoir Operations (FIRO).
-The effort is the culmination of the USACE’s first reservoir to implement FIRO.
-The new paradigm and associated decision support tools will make permanent multiple techniques developed in R&D and during major deviations.
+- Updates to the Coyote Valley Dam Water Control Manual (WCM) were completed Fall 2025.
+The manual leverages Forecast Informed Reservoir Operations (FIRO), a new paradigm and associated decision support tools that make permanent multiple techniques developed in R&D and during major deviations.
 This approach has already shown several efficiencies in the protection of downstream communities (flood risk management) and water security/supply.

 ISSUES AND OTHER INFORMATION